timvisee/notes-toolbox/README.md

 # NotesToolbox
 Toolbox project for compiling notes into PDF's, slides and some other formats!

+> _I've created this project to use myself.
+I usually take notes in class (college) using the Markdown format, for easy editing.
+  I use this toolbox to compile my notes into a PDF file, into an interactive slideshow or some other format using a single command.
+  These PDF's and slides make the learning process of exam material much better, as these formats are much easier to read._
+  ~ Tim Visée

 Note: This is still a work in process.
 A featured build is currently not available.

 ## Build